 ⏲️How to Make Chocolate Souffle Cake

-Add the chocolate and butter to the mixing bowl.
-Stir frequently melted.
-Remove the bowl from the heat. set aside to cool slightly.
+- Stir frequently until melted.
+Remove the bowl from the heat and set aside to cool slightly.

-Add the whole egg and one-third of the sugar to the egg yolks.
-Beat on medium-high speed until thickened.
-This typically takes 5 minutes.
-The egg yolks are ready when the mixture creates thick ribbons when the beaters are removed.
+- The egg yolks are ready when the mixture creates thick ribbons when the beaters are removed.
+It takes about 5 minutes.

-Some recipes call for soft peaks but I find that will knock too much air out when folding into the chocolate batter.
+- Some recipes call for soft peaks but I find that will knock too much air out when folding into the chocolate batter.
+Aim for medium stiff peaks.

-Cool completely before removing it from the pan and transferring it to your serving plate.
-Dust with powdered sugar or cocoa powder and serve.
+- Cool completely before removing it from the pan and transferring it to your serving plate.

 👩🏻🍳 Expert Tips

-- Use a springform pan.
-A springform pan makes it so much easier to remove the cake without damaging it.
+- A springform pan makes it so much easier to remove the cake without damaging it.

 - Eggs separate easiest when cold but the whites will whip better at room temperature.

-- Make sure you use a double boiler to melt the chocolate to prevent it from burning!
+- Make sure you use a double boiler to prevent it from burning!
 If you melt the chocolate in the microwave, do so at 50% power to prevent it from seizing up.

 - Don't over-mix.
 That can cause the cake to be dense.
 We want it to be light and fluffy so it rises in the oven and falls when you take it out.